-In this article we will go over some of the main differences between pedestal rockers and stud mount.
-This will highlight some of the advantages and disadvantages between the two of these options.
+In this article, we will discuss some of the main differences between the pedestal and stud mount rockers for Ford 302/351 engines.
+This will highlight some of the advantages and disadvantages of the two of these options.

-The pedestal mount rockers are what your factory Fox head would have equipped form Ford.
-On these styles of rocker arms you will have a main pivot point that is bolted directly to the cylinder head.
-Overall setup on these can be a tad more difficult in some cases.
+The pedestal mount rockers are what your factory Fox head would have equipped from Ford.
+On these styles of rocker's arms, you will have the main pivot point bolted directly to the cylinder head.
+Overall, setup on these can be a tad more difficult in some cases.
 Using aftermarket camshafts and roller rockers can require shims between the rocker and the cylinder head to properly achieve zero lash.
 These are perfectly fine for stock or mild upgrades overall.
-This "bolt-in” design can be a little weaker overall, so you will need to consider this when doing substantial performance upgrades on your engine.
+This "bolt-on" design can be a little weaker overall, so you will need to consider this when doing substantial performance upgrades on your engine.
 Stock heads can be upgraded from the pedestal mounts to the more popular stud conversions.

-When installing pedestal mount rockers, make sure you properly lube the rockers, attaching hardware and also make sure the flat side of the rocker trunion is facing up.
-First step is to make sure the cylinder you are working on has the cam lobes positioned so that both valves are in the closed position.
-Next, make sure the push rods are seated in the cups and tighten up the mounting bolts by hand until they are snug.
-When they are snug, you should still be able to spin the pushrod, but not have any up and down end play.
+When installing pedestal mount rockers, make sure you properly lube the rockers, attaching hardware, and also make sure the flat side of the rocker trunion is facing up.
+The first step is to make sure the cylinder you are working on has the cam lobes positioned so that both valves are in the closed position.
+Next, make sure the pushrods are seated in the cups and tighten up the mounting bolts by hand until they are snug.
+When they are snug, you should still be able to spin the pushrod but not have any up-and-down end play.
 Torque the mounting bolt to 15 ft/lb (or recommended manufacturer torque spec for aftermarket rockers).
 After the rockers are torqued, you should still be able to spin the pushrod.
-If you are not able to spin the pushrod, shims are needed for additional clearance.
+If you cannot spin the pushrod, shims are needed for additional clearance.
 If your pushrods are too short and have excessive end play, you need to measure for longer pushrods.

 Installing stud mount rockers is similar to pedestal mount installation.
 Make sure the flat side of the rocker trunion is facing up and slide the rocker assembly down over the stud.
-Lube the stud and install the retaining nut onto the threads making sure the allen head lock screw is backed out.
-With the cylinder you are working on at top dead center (TDC) or where the camshaft would have both valve in the closed position, tighten the retaining nut by hand until there is zero lash.
+Lube the stud and install the retaining nut onto the threads, ensuring the Allen head lock screw is backed out.
+With the cylinder you are working on at top dead center (TDC) or where the camshaft would have both valves in the closed position, tighten the retaining nut by hand until there is zero lash.
 You should be able to spin the pushrod freely with no up and down endplay movement.
 Once you have achieved zero lash, turn the retaining nut an additional quarter to half a turn to set the pre-load on the lifter.
-As soon as you set pre-load, screw down the allen headed lock to set it in place and prevent the retaining nut from moving.
+As soon as you set pre-load, screw down the Allen-headed lock to set it in place and prevent the retaining nut from moving.